Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 I'd greatly appreciate your feedback.
 If you have any questions, please leave them in the comments section.
 If you spot an error, please create an issue in the [Corsair] GitHub repository.
 Also, if you want to help improve the game, feel free to fork it and open up a pull request.

-And of course, I'd be glad if the series helped you create a game of your own, so please tell me about your project(s)!
+And of course, I'd be glad if the series helped you create a game of your own, so please tell me about your projects!